 Vietnamese minority groups in particular were singled out for persecution and annihilation.
 So were the Cham Muslim minorities.

 Survivors report that urbanites suffered harder work and even greater suspicion than the peasantry.

 In terms of the sheer numbers of individual lives taken, Hitler, Mao, and Stalin killed far more people than Pol Pot, and yet Pol Pot and his genocidal regime stands out among them all — for being, in my opinion, the most horrific and evil-perfect-practitioner of this ideology: an ideology that regards individuality as non-existent, people only worth anything to the extent that they help produce food “collectively.”
-Thus the Khmer Rouge slogans, written and posted where the Cambodian people could read them, contained a murderous contempt and disregard for individual human life:
+Thus the Khmer Rouge slogans, written and posted where the Cambodian people could read them, contained a disgusting and shocking murderous disregard for individual human life:

 “To keep you is no benefit.
 To destroy you is no loss.
 Better to kill an innocent by mistake than spare an enemy by mistake.”